chaudharijeel9673/linux-syslog-insights/README.md

 ## 🚀 How to Use

-1. Upload the provided `simulated_linux_syslog_advanced.log` to Splunk or Execute the Python script "generate_linux_syslogs_advanced.py"
+1. Upload the provided `simulated_linux_syslog_advanced.log` to Splunk or execute the Python script "generate_linux_syslogs_advanced.py" to generate logs
 2. Assign sourcetype: `custom_linux_syslog`
 3. Apply regex field extraction for `real_host`, `process`, `severity`, `message`, and `ip`
 4. Upload the dashboard XML file via: `Settings → Dashboards → Import XML`